 - The final process is the pressing of the glove and the final inspection This is done on a heated glove hand which is made of brass.
 As the machinist presses the gloves, she checks it at the same time.

 After all of this is complete, our gloves are delicately wrapped in tissue paper and packaged in a Cornelia James gift box before being sent to a very lucky lady.
-The effort and craftsmanship that goes into them will be seamless, just the way we like it, but they are the product of more than 9 feet of sewing and a whole lotta love.
+The effort and craftsmanship that goes into them will be seamless, just the way we like it, but they are the product of more than 9 feet of sewing and a whole lot of love.